PhD student at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees

 751 26 UPPSALA

 Emy Lindberg is a PhD Candidate at the Department of Cultural Anthropology and Ethnology, Uppsala University.
-Her research focusses on football migration between Ghana and Sweden.
+Her research focuses on football migration between Ghana and Sweden.
 She has undertaken fieldwork in both Ghana and Sweden, following and tracking the employment trajectories of Ghanaian footballers.
-In addition, she has mapped the formal and informal networks that surround the players in order to understand the broader dynamics at play and the impact of his/her journey.
+In addition, she has mapped the transnational, formal and informal networks that surround the players in order to understand the broader dynamics at play and the impact of his/her journey.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.